It Doesn’t Matter How Long It Takes… What Matters Is That You Take the Time

 STEP 2:

 I turned the water on.
-As soon as he heard it he tried to bolt but since I had his leash on he couldn’t go itdoesnt_bl_2far.
+As soon as he heard it he tried to bolt but since I had his leash on he couldn’t go far.
 I didn’t pull him to me but I didn’t let him run either.
 Again, I never said a word to him.
 And again, I waited for him to relax until the sound of the water no longer was freaking him out.
 After about another 10 minutes I repeated step 1 but with the water running.
 As soon as he got comfortable in the tub I turned the water off and I guided him out.

 STEP 3: